ardagnir/athame/README.md

 The default athamerc modifies up/down arrows in insert mode to jump to the end of the line, like in a normal shell, but you can change this.

 You can also enable history searching arrows in the athamerc.
 (If you enable this and you use arrows, it searches for text that begins with what you've typed.
-It's like vim's command mode.)
+It's like Vim's command mode.)

 ####? and / are reversed from bash's vi-mode.
 Why?